Gbadebo Rhodes-Vivour

-Gbadebo Rhodes-Vivour, also known as GRV, (born 8 March 1983) is a Nigerian architect, activist and politician.
-He is the gubernatorial candidate of the Labour Party for Lagos State in the upcoming 2023 gubernatorial election.
+Chief Gbadebo Patrick Rhodes-Vivour, also known as G.R.V. (born 8 March 1983), is a Nigerian architect, entrepreneur and politician.
+He was the gubernatorial candidate of the Labour Party for Lagos State in the 2023 gubernatorial election where he finished runner-up, losing to incumbent governor, Babajide Sanwo-Olu.
 He was the senatorial candidate of the Peoples Democratic Party for the Lagos West senatorial district in the 2019 Senate elections.

+Rhodes-Vivour was installed as the Obalefun of Lagos, a Yoruba chief, in April 2025.

 Background and education

-Rhodes-Vivour was born on Lagos Island.
-He grew up in Ikeja.
+Rhodes-Vivour was born on Lagos Island but grew up in Ikeja, both in Lagos State.

-He attended Chrisland primary and secondary schools up to JSS3, and then proceeded to Paris to attend École Active Bilingue, where he completed his secondary education.
+He attended Chrisland Schools, up to JSS3, and then proceeded to Paris to attend École Active Bilingue, where he completed his secondary education.
 He has a bachelor's degree in architecture from University of Nottingham and a master's degree in the same field from the Massachusetts Institute of Technology (MIT).
 He partook in the National Youth Service Corps (NYSC) in 2008 after his first master's and completed it in 2009.
-He later attained a second master's degree in Research and Public Policy; from the University of Lagos (UNILAG).
+He later attained a second master's degree in Research and Public Policy from the University of Lagos (UNILAG).

-Rhodes-Vivour is from a family of lawyers.
-He is the son of Barrister Olawale and Mrs. Nkechi Rhodes-Vivour.
-A former justice of the Supreme Court of Nigeria, Bode Rhodes-Vivour, is his uncle, while the late Judge Akinwunmi Rhodes-Vivour is his grandfather.
-He is the great-grandson of Steven Bankole Rhodes; the second ever indigenous judge appointed in Nigeria.
+Rhodes-Vivour is from a prominent Nigerian family; he is the son of Barrister Olawale and Mrs. Nkechi Rhodes-Vivour.
+His uncle was a one-time justice of the Supreme Court of Nigeria, Bode Rhodes-Vivour, and his grandfather was the late judge Akinwunmi Rhodes-Vivour.
+He is also the great-grandnephew of Steven Bankole Rhodes, the second ever indigenous judge appointed in Nigeria, and his great-great-grandfather was the wealthy 19th century planter William Vivour.

 Activism

-Rhodes-Vivour is the convener of the civil society group, Nigerians Against GMO, an Anti-GMO advocacy group fighting against the proliferation of Genetically Modified Foods in Nigeria.
+Rhodes-Vivour is the convener of the civil society group, Nigerians Against GMO, an a-GMO advocacy group fighting against the proliferation of Genetically Modified Foods in Nigeria.
 Their protest increased in 2016, following claims by Monsanto that GMOs are safe, tackling the Nigerian Minister of Agriculture, Akinwumi Adesina, as well as the multinational company.

 In 2017, he alongside Nnimmo Bassey, led a 2,000-man march to the Senate to lend a voice in the fight against environmental degradation.
 He also campaigns for the inclusion of history as a subject in Nigerian school curriculum.

-In 2022, Rhodes-Vivour collaborated with WellaHealth to provide free health checks and insurance for 1 million people in Lagos who have their Voter's card, in commemoration of World Malaria Day and to encourage people to get their Voter's card to enable them vote in upcoming elections.
+In 2022, Rhodes-Vivour collaborated with WellaHealth to provide free health checks and insurance for many people in Lagos who have their voter's card, in commemoration of World Malaria Day and to encourage residents to obtain their voter's card to enable them vote in upcoming elections.